 When Growth Became the Problem

-Perhaps the most glaring blind spot in mainstream economics is its unwavering devotion to economic growth.
-Both conservative and liberal economists defend growth because, as Deaton observes, "it makes it possible for everyone to be materially better off."
+Mainstream economics' most glaring blind spot is its unwavering devotion to economic growth.
+Both conservative and liberal economists defend growth because it makes "everyone materially better off," as Deaton observes.
 Yet this growth imperative has become a central driver of the climate crisis.
-A profession that cannot acknowledge the environmental costs of perpetual expansion is poorly equipped to address humanity's most pressing challenge.
-It is surprising that minds as sharp as Deaton's fail to connect this glaring contradiction to the broader existential crisis facing the discipline.
+A profession that ignores environmental costs of perpetual expansion is poorly equipped to address humanity's greatest challenge.

 Climate Denial Meets Economic Denial

-The failure to integrate ecological limits into economic theory represents a fundamental flaw.
-Mainstream economists continue to treat natural resources as infinite and environmental degradation as an externality—an afterthought rather than a core concern.
-This intellectual rigidity has real-world consequences, enabling policies that prioritize short-term GDP gains over long-term planetary survival.
+Mainstream economists treat natural resources as infinite and environmental degradation as a mere externality—an afterthought rather than a core concern.
+This intellectual rigidity enables policies prioritizing short-term GDP gains over long-term planetary survival.
+The failure to integrate ecological limits represents a fundamental theoretical flaw.

 The Path Forward: Challenging Conventional Wisdom